Ciao-Project/ciao-project.github.io/ciao/index.md

 and manage cloud applications on a ciao cluster.

 Ciao also includes a tool called [kubicle](kubicle.html) that can be used to deploy a Kubernetes cluster on top of an existing ciao cluster.
+It automatically creates ciao workloads for the various k8s roles (master and worker), creates instances from these workloads which self-form into a k8s cluster, and extracts the configuration information needed to control the new cluster from the host machine.